 In my opinion, this part of the site’s history has been badly overlooked.
-The legends give ghost hunters some very good reasons to more thoroughly investigate the Greycourt Castle area.
+Ghost hunters may strike paranormal gold around Tenney Castle Gatehouse in Methuen, Massachusetts (USA).

 Nathaniel and Mark Gorrill (also spelled Gorrell) were brothers.
 In the mid-to-late 1800s, they lived in their parents’ home near the site where Greycourt Castle was later built.

 According to local legend, the brothers fell in love with the same young woman.
 She rejected both of them, but both blamed the snub on the other one.

 The brothers never married, never left home… and never spoke to each other again.

 Though they shared a home, they claimed not to be related to each other.
 (In the census records, they reported “something other than direct relationship.”)
 They also claimed exactly equal interest in the house and their farm income.

 Additional stories suggest that, under the cover of darkness, the brothers used to sneak out of the house.
 Each one buried his half of the money somewhere at the hill near their home.